browserengineering/book/book/intro.md

 using a single other application!
-Moreover, desktop applications are now often built and delivered as _web apps_: web pages loaded by a browser but used like installed applications.[^pwa] Even on mobile devices, apps often embed a browser to render parts of the application UI.[^hybrid] Perhaps in the future both desktop and mobile devices will largely be a container for web apps.
+Moreover, desktop applications are now often built and delivered as _web apps_: web pages loaded by a browser but used like installed applications.[^pwa] Even on mobile devices, apps often embed a browser to render parts of the application user interface (UI).[^hybrid] Perhaps in the future both desktop and mobile devices will largely be containers for web apps.
 Already, browsers are a critical and indispensable part of computing.

 [^pwa]: Related to the notion of a web app is a Progressive Web App, which is a